marklockwood-techie/Pihole-and-docker-on-Google-cloud-free-tier/README.md

 # Set up firewall
 Go to VCP Network - Firewall
-Create a rule "allow-docker"
-  - Targets - Apply to all
-  - Source - 0.0.0.0/0
-  - Protocol - TCP:12345

-Create a rule "local-security-group"
+Create a rule "local-security-group" - This will only allow browsers from your local LAN access to the services
   - Targets - Apply to all
   - Source - [LOCAL WAN IP]/32
   - Protocol  - TCP:53,80,443,9000,2375